AgntUX Slack

 - Reads every channel and DM you have access to, every 30 minutes during weekday work hours (7am–7pm, your local timezone).
 DMs, @mentions, and active threads are time-sensitive while you're working but don't need overnight or weekend polling — quiet hours conserve tokens.

-# Glossary, and recurring topics. - Triages action items: response-needed (DMs, @mentions), deadlines, decisions buried in long threads, knowledge updates from pinned messages and canvases.
+- Triages action items: response-needed (DMs, @mentions), deadlines, decisions buried in long threads, knowledge updates from pinned messages and canvases.

 Draft a replybutton on an action item; the plugin fetches the thread, drafts a reply in chat, and shows an inline compose card.
 The actualslack_send_messagecall only fires after you confirm via the Send button. - Summarises threads to Slack canvases.
 Click